 Your research will provide the information necessary for the individual building histories and the narrative relating the historical significance of the district.

 3. BUILDING SURVEY

-The survey and inventory gathers the data necessary for developing the design standards for new construction within the district, as well as establishing the architectural significance of the district.
+in the subscription of the survey and inventory gathers the data necessary for developing the design standards for new construction within the district, as well as establishing the architectural significance of the district.